MitchellTesla/Python-3.9.1/README.md

-To Download the archive containing all the documents for this version of Python 3.9.1 in PDF, HTML, Plain Text, and EPUB clone or copy the main repository for the stable version or go to (docs.python.org)
+To Download the archive containing all the documents for this version of Python 3.9.1 in PDF, HTML, Plain Text, and/or EPUB clone the  'main'  repository for the stable version or go to (docs.python.org)